LeweyM/LeweyM.github.io/personal-site/content/series/making regex from scratch in GO/07-Branches.md

 That should be enough to solve our current problem and bring our tests back to green!

-It's useful at this point to go back and revisit our visualization tools.
+It's useful at this point to go back and revisit our visualisation tools.
 We no longer draw a single active state, so let's update our `drawSnapshot` function to draw each of the active `States`.

 ```diff
 @@ // draw.go